mint cultivation farming guide for beginners

 It is important to keep the soil constantly moist, although well-drained.
 The crop has high water demands in summer.
 Consequently, you must take care to prevent waterlogged soil, especially in winter, as this will influence growth.

-5. Weed Control
+6. Weed Control

 You must maintain weed control Programmes strictly.
 You must take care of harvesting to avoid the inclusion of weeds.
 Because it could result in volatile compounds in extracting and reducing the oil quality.
 You must remove annual grasses.
 In conclusion, perennial weeds are sometimes a bigger problem.

-6. Pest Control
+7. Pest Control

 Most pests are troublesome on older mint fields, especially nematodes.
 Never use rootstocks from old lands for planting new lands.
 As a result, it can introduce pest problems into the new lands.
 You must adopt natural pest control measures as the first choice.

 Follow a pest management program.
 Furthermore, early detection and management of pest problems can prevent major problems.
-Correct identification of pests and natural beneficial predators is essential. in Conclusion use controls that target specific taxonomic groups, eating habits, or life stages.
+Correct identification of pests and natural beneficial predators is essential.

 You can obtain approximately 150 kg of Oil per hectare during the first year.
 Under good management, you can get subsequently 200 – 250 kg per hectare from mint cultivation.